Application Monitoring: Dashboard#

 |

-This data supports continuous optimization and justifies investment in improvements.
+This data enables continuous optimisation and justifies investment in improvements.